 Note: The above dates apply only to applications requiring FULL Review (special and protected populations).
 Applications may be turned in AT ANY TIME to the 6th floor of the Administrative Tower.
-Please call 979-4197 and/or e-mail vicki.l.prosser@jsums.edu or v.prosser@att.net for questions.
+Please call 601/979-4197 and/or e-mail irb@jsums.edu for questions.